folaaramide/100-days-of-devops/day-03/project-nautilus/README.md

 stapp01-ssh-restarted.png

-stapp01-root-denied.png

-... and the same for stapp02 and stapp03
+... and the same for stapp02 and stapp03, with a single screenshot showing that all servers had their root logins denied.

 📂 You can view these in the /screenshots folder.